klust/EasyBuildLocalMod/README.md

     ``$EBU_INSTALL_PREFIX/$CALCUA_ARCHSPEC_TARGET/$CALCUA_ARCHSPEC_OS``
     which would align us a little bit more with what's happening in Gent and likely on the Tier-1c system.

+    From the calcua/2020b toolchain on, we add another level to the directory structure so that we can start installing software packages compiled against the system toolchain in the calcua/20* software stacks rather than in the system software stack if they are clearly meant to be used with a particular software stack or a few stacks.
+However, we must then assure that we would not overwrite binaries of a version of a package that we install in a second software stack.
+Hence from then on and for the calcua/20* software stacks only software packages are installed in
+    ``$EBU_INSTALL_PREFIX/$CALCUA_ARCHSPEC_TARGET/$CALCUA_ARCHSPEC_OS/$CALCUA_STACK_NAME-$CALCUA_STACK_VERSION``

   * Modules:
     ``$EBU_INSTALL_PREFIX/modules/$CALCUA_ARCHSPEC_OS/software-$CALCUA_ARCHSPEC_TARGET_COMPAT/$CALCUA_STACK_VERSION``